bowdens/libtalaris/README.md

 Note: Since this library uses `readline.h`, you will need to include the -lreadline flag when compiling your project if you use libtaralis.

+MinGW Note: Because MinGW does not include any of the *nix `sys` headers, a drop-in replacement is included in the `windeps` folder in this distribution.
+Windows also lacks `fork()`, so the code in the example that uses this is disabled when compiling with on Windows.

 ## Usage

 Make sure to add the line `#include "libtaralis.h" in your .c file after copying libtalaris.a into your folder.
 Also don't forget to use the -lreadline flag when compiling in gcc.